 Now, push the blade against the floor.
 This will cause it to fold in half.
 It may look like an oval or a taco-like shape.
 As it begins to fold, roll your wrists to create loops.
 The idea is to create a spiral shape, and rotating your hands creates the curls.

 You can create three to five loops depending on the blade’s size.
 After successfully folding the blade, use a zip tie to secure the loops.
 Now, store the blades away!
+While I started putting them away my mind went off and I started to ponder about who invented zip ties and I could not get my mind off the question.

 We also have a helpful video you can watch that will walk you through the process of how to fold a band saw blade!